griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_upload.rst

 - :bold:`Variant level information`

-  - Main aggregate report table showcasing best candidates by variant
+  - The main aggregate report table showcasing best candidates by variant

 - :bold:`Selected Variant detail information`

-  - Transcript sets for a selected variant in the main aggregate report table, where all transcripts in the set code for the same set of neoantigen candidates.
+  - The transcript sets for a selected variant in the main aggregate report table (where all transcripts in the set code for the same set of neoantigen candidates).
 The transcript set that includes the best transcript is highlighted in green and selected by default.
   - Reference proteome match details for the selected variant (if reference protome similarity feature was originally run)
-  - Additional Data for the selected variant when a Additional Neoantigen Candidate Aggregate Report was uploaded
+  - Additional Data for the selected variant (when a Additional Neoantigen Candidate Aggregate Report was uploaded)
   - Variant & Gene Info box with VAF and expression information for the selected variant

 - :bold:`Selected Transcript Set information`

-  - Transcripts of selected set that produces good binding peptides
+  - Transcripts of selected set that produce good binding peptides
   - Expression, transcript support level, and biotype information etc. of the transcripts in the set